-This image is based on sketches of fall foliage I made at the foot of Venado Peak, a 14,000-foot mountain north of Taos, New Mexico.
-I began with representational drawings of scrub oak plants.
+The above image grew out of drawings of scrub oaks I made at the foot of Venado Peak, a 14,000-foot mountain north of Taos, New Mexico.
 Some months later I made several watercolors based on those drawings.
-The paintings, at a considerable remove from the initial drawings, evoked a satisfying sensory experience, an immediate apprehension of the painting unmediated by representation or narrative.
+The paintings are non-representational and the motif is based on the madrone tree, a broad leafed evergreen found in coastal areas of the Pacific Northwest and California.
+The paintings, at a considerable remove from the initial drawings, are unmediated by representation or narrative.

 background image on

 I work in an industrial building located three hours north of San Francisco on the coast near Mendocino.

 The painting studio is a cubical area two stories high, with skylights and white walls, but no windows.
 The back half of the building has a bathroom, an office where I usually sleep, and a workroom where I cut mats and mount prints.
 I have installed blackout curtains to facilitate platinum printing.
 The darkroom is in a shed built against the rear of the building.
 Upstairs there is a one-bedroom apartment over the office and workroom.

 When I bought the building twenty years ago the studio and darkroom had open framing and no insulation.
 They are now finished.
 The work areas are bright and welcoming.
 I replaced old dim fluorescent lights with modern LED lamps that provide enough light of the right color to enable me to paint easily at night.